For information call:

 A late charge equal to 2% of any unpaid portion of the first half of the tax is added at 11:59 p.m. on the due date.
 Interest accrues daily, at 1% per month, beginning January 1st of the year following the December 20th first half due date.

-A late charge equal to 2% of any unpaid portion of the second half installment is added at 11:59 p.m. on the due date.
+A late charge equal to 2% of any unpaid portion of the second half installment is added at 11:59 p.m. on June 20th of the following year.
 Interest accrues daily, at 1% per month, and is retroactive back to January 1st.

 Please contact our office at 208-642-6004 for a payoff on any delinquent taxes.